Register your Information for Free Stone Samples Sent Express to You!

 Expert Advice

-When caring for bluestone, expert advice centers on using the correct techniques and products to maintain the stone’s natural beauty and durability.
+When caring for bluestone, expert advice centres on using the correct techniques and products to maintain the stone’s natural beauty and durability.
 Here are critical recommendations from stone care professionals:

 • Appropriate Cleaners: Always use cleaners specifically formulated for natural stone.
 These pH-neutral solutions will clean effectively without damaging the stone’s surface.
 Avoid using bleach, as it can lead to discolouration and chemical degradation of bluestone.